Gesa & Frank

 Fast forward to today, Frank is now a director of safariFRANK.
 He’s a qualified field guide in both South Africa & Botswana and a specialist Photographic & Birding Safari Host – accompanying guests to some of the finest safari destinations across Africa on privately guided safaris.
 These destinations have included South Africa‘s Greater Kruger National Park, Botswana‘s Okavango Delta & surrounds, Zambia‘s Liuwa Plains – South Luangwa – Luambe & Lower Zambezi National Parks and Zimbabwe‘s Gonarezhou & Mana Pools National Parks.

 Gesa worked as a television editor in Berlin before the call of the wilderness lured her to the African continent.
-After several long-term trips around the globe, she discovered her love for the African bush and decided without further ado to dare being trained as a ranger in South Africa.
+After several long-term trips around the globe, she discovered her love for the African bush and decided without further ado to plunge into a fulltime writing career and make the African wilderness the topic of all her writing.
 Her book about this bold career change “Breakfast with Elephants” became a bestseller shortly after publication.
-Gesa is now a photographer, author and freelance tour leader exclusively for safariFRANK, who films her life every week in her “SAFARI SUNDAYS” and definitely has not seen enough baby elephants yet …